Cold pitching tips are hard to find as a new freelance writer.

 Why?
 Well, it’s because you’re introducing yourself and your services to a company that doesn’t even know they need you yet.
 There’s no other competition, you can set your own rates and the direct, personalised contact increases the likelihood of a client saying “yes.”

-Need some help winning high-paying clients through cold emailing?
+Need some help winning those high-paying clients?
 Not to worry, check out my top 10 cold pitching tips below.

 1. Remember It’s About Them